 Ensure Adequate Funding for the EU CVH Plan The EU Cardiovascular Health (CVH) Plan must establish a dedicated and sustainable funding framework to support early detection initiatives, address gender disparities and ensure timely implementation among Member States.
 Without targeted investment, Europe risks an increasing burden of undiagnosed SHD, higher long-term healthcare costs, and growing disparities in access to care.
 Insufficient funding has historically led to fragmented screening programmes, delays in diagnosis, and uneven treatment availability across Member States, exacerbating health inequalities.
 A long-term financial commitment is essential to ensure that SHD policies are effectively implemented and integrated into national healthcare systems.
 This requires a combination of EU-level funding mechanisms, national healthcare budgets, and public-private partnerships to guarantee stable financial support for treatment, research and healthcare infrastructure development.
+As a suggestion, EU funding could come from different sources and programmes.
+Health-focused tools like EU4Health, the Innovative Health Initiative, ERDF, Cohesion Funds, Next Generation EU, and the Digital Europe Programme could support early detection, better patient pathways, Comprehensive Cardiovascular Centres, a Knowledge Centre on health inequalities and registries, and policies to improve access to innovation.
+In addition, investment programmes such as InvestEU and the upcoming Competitiveness Fund could help co-finance Member States' efforts to speed up the adoption of health innovations.
 To maximise impact, the CVH Plan should promote transparent funding allocation, regular progress assessments, and equitable resource distribution among Member States.
 By ensuring adequate and sustained investment, the EU can address SHD challenges at scale, improve early detection rates, and create a more resilient and efficient cardiovascular healthcare system.
-To significantly improve cardiovascular health outcomes, the EU must take bold and decisive action by fully integrating these priorities into the EU Cardiovascular Health Plan (EU CVH Plan).
 About the SHD Coalition The Structural Heart Disease Coalition (SHD Coalition) is a European network that brings together experts including key opinion leaders, politicians, and patients to work together to ensure that policy on SHD is prioritised.
 Contact us: